-The final exam will be available online on D2L Friday Dec 8 for 24 hours (midnight to midnight) and due in the dropbox at the end of this time.
+The final exam will be available online on D2L Thursday, May 2 for 24 hours (midnight to midnight) and due in the dropbox at the end of this time.
+You do not come to campus for any assignment in this entire class.